cernestomtz/plSDETassestment/README.md

 This repository contains my submission for the Paylocity Software Test Engineer Assessment.

 ## Structure
-- `/reports` – Contains detailed bug reports for the UI and API.
+- `/bugReport` – Contains detailed bug reports for the UI and API.
+- `/postman` – Contains files and read me to run api collection.
-- `/automation` – Will include automation scripts for API and UI tests.
+- `/automation` – Contains files and read me to run selenium test.

 ## Author
 Ernesto Martínez